July 10, 2018

 May 9, 2017

 The Lee County Board of Education and the Lee County Board of Commissioners have selected the former W.B.
-Wicker School site, located at 806 S. Vance Street in Sanford, as the location for the county’s newest elementary school.
-The school is expected to open in the fall of 2019.
+Wicker School site, located at 900 S. Vance Street in Sanford, as the location for the county’s newest elementary school.
+The school will open in August 2019.

 W.B.
 Wicker School was built in 1927, and its hallways were filled with children until its closing in 1990.
 The school was listed on the National Register of Historic Places in 2000.
 (See more information below on the school’s nomination to the National Register.)